rdebru/bikesharing/README.md

 * In this challenge we will analyze the Citi Bike data for New York City and create visualization to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
 We will also create a story and bike trip analysis for the stakeholders.

 ### Purpose
-* to Change Trip Duration to a Datetime Format and create a set of visualizations to
+* to Change Trip Duration to a Datetime Format and create the following visualizations
 	- the Checkout Times for Users Viz
 	- the Checkout Times by Gender Viz
 	- the Trips by User Weekday for Each Hour Viz